tuzz/frequency_enumerator/README.md

 { :tea => 25, :coffee => 60, :biscuit => 115 }
 ```

 It'd be nice if we could brute-force the problem, but be more intelligent about the order in which we do so.
-We should use make use of our valuable, newfound knowledge.
+We should make use of our valuable, newfound knowledge.

 And that's exactly what Frequency Enumerator does.
 (I got there in the end!)